Person

 Form Guide Redesign

-Updated the data tables and tools that horse racing enthusiasts analyse.
+Rebuilding the data tables and tools that racing punters use to pick a runner.

 Information Design